 That is the whole idea of why you should detox.
 You are helping your detox system to do what it does best—remove harmful chemicals and other garbage.

-If you have chemical overload, it is possible that your lymph cannot keep up with your body trying to rid itself from toxins and other harmful elements.
+If you have chemical overload, it is possible that your lymph cannot keep up with your body trying to rid itself of toxins and other harmful elements.

 Let me explain.